jeffoconnorau/AGMPowerCLI/UsageExamples.md

 --------
 DEMO-SQL-4
 ```
-Because applications can have images on multiple appliances, if we don't specify an Image name or Image ID, we need to tell AGM which appliance to use for the source image.
+Because applications can have images on multiple appliances, if we don't specify an Image name or Image ID, we need to tell the system which appliance to use for the source image.
 We do this specifying the clusterid of the relevant appliance with -mountapplianceid.
 To learn the clusterids we run this command:
 ```
 Get-AGMAppliance | select-object name,clusterid
 ```